So you wanna be a freelancer…

 Well, I’m about to blow your mind with a mega #TruthBomb.

 Cold emailing is a highly effective tactic that all new freelancers should be using to land clients.

 - You can start doing it right away, with zero experience.

 - You don’t need to have thousands of followers, crazy connections or features on Forbes.

 - You can set your own rates and choose your clients.

 All you truly need is an email account, and some well-crafted copy that makes working with you sound irresistible.

-Here are my cold emailing secrets that have helped me and my Mind The Gap coaching clients land high-paying clients!
+Here are my cold emailing secrets that have helped me and my students land high-paying clients!

 Step 1: Pick A Niche

 The first step to cold emailing clients is to pick a niche.